💧Tree watering has started! Can you help?

 There are 179 Commonwealth burials of the 1914-1918 war in Fulham Cemetery, not arranged as usual in neat serried ranks within an enclosure, but scattered higgledy-piggledy throughout the cemetery.

 This large number is due to the fact that the former Fulham Hospital just up the road, now the site of the Charing Cross Hospital, was used as a military hospital during WWI.
 The soldiers were buried before the War Graves Commission was set up.
-It was obviously decided to mark their graves in situ, and not to dig them up and move them to a formal setting.
+The Commission later opted to mark their graves in situ, and not to dig them up and move them to a formal setting (source).

-Find out more: All the war graves can be looked up on the website of the War Graves Commission 👉
+All the war graves can be looked up on the website of the War Graves Commission ↗️

 Photo album: War graves & memorials